 The abandoned Mardi Gras float that Carface, Charlie, Itchy, and the rest of Carface's gang use as a hideout (it can be seen about 12 minutes 20 seconds into the film), which more than resembles a huge, skeletal demon.

 The film sports a disturbingly vivid sequence that is mostly recalled for putting the fear of divine punishment and existential dread in its young audience.
 Our protagonist, Charlie, has returned from Heaven to the Earth but is warned by an eerie voice that he can never come back; when the watch that is ticking away his life stops, that's it.
 This leads to a scene where the watch stops and Charlie is sucked into Hell.
-Now he's trapped on a ship slowly sinking into a lake of lava while he's being tormented by demon rats and a gigantic devil thing.
+Now he's trapped on a ship made of bones that is slowly sinking into a lake of lava while he's being tormented by demon rats and a gigantic devil thing.
 Charlie screams for help covered in demons as the end of the ship he's on slowly descends into the lava... and then he wakes up.

 Also, at the end of the film, a giant fiery figure strongly implied to be Lucifer himself appears, who turns the whole sky red, coupled with subtly ominous music.
 It doesn't help that he's there to take Charlie back to Hell with him.
 Worse, for half a second it looks like the devil is entering Anne-Marie's room...